ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The AS MAY support this type of query.
 In such a case, the AS maintains the history of updates to the TRL as defined in {{sec-trl-endpoint-supporting-diff-queries}}.
 The processing of a diff query and the related response format are defined in {{ssec-trl-diff-query}}.

 If it supports diff queries, the AS MAY additionally support its "Cursor" extension, which has two benefits.
-First, the AS can avoid excessively big latencies when several diff entries have to be transferred, by delivering one adjacent subset at the time, in different diff query responses.
+First, the AS can avoid excessively long messages when several diff entries have to be transferred, by delivering several diff query responses, each containing one adjacent subset at a time.
 Second, a requester can retrieve diff entries associated with TRL updates that, even if not the most recent ones, occurred after a TRL update indicated as reference point.

 If it supports the "Cursor" extension, the AS stores additional information when maintaining the history of updates to the TRL, as defined in {{sec-trl-endpoint-supporting-cursor}}.
 Also, the processing of full query requests and diff query requests, as well as the related response format, are further extended as defined in {{sec-using-cursor}}.